Skip to content

 Connecting Your Repository

-1. The address of the repository, something like git@example.com:user/project.git.
+1. You will need the address of the repository, something like git@example.com:user/project.git.

-2. Access to configure Deploy Keys, and Webhooks on that repository, this usually requires write, or admin access.
+2. You will also need access to configure Deploy Keys and Webhooks on that repository.
+This usually requires write or admin access.

 Deploy Triggers